Consensys/mythx-docs/docs/source/index.rst

 Contents
 --------

-:ref:`start`
+:ref:`getting-started`
-     Start here.
-Sign up for an API key and learn about the workflow.
+     Test out the service, sign up for an API key, and learn about the workflow.

 :ref:`tools`
      All the current and evolving tools that can be used with MythX.